KostasAndroulidakis/SIREN/README.md

 # unoRadar

 A minimal radar system built from first principles.

 An ultrasonic sensor sweeps 180 degrees on a servo motor, measuring distances.

-The Arduino transmits data through a C++ server to a TypeScript web interface.
+The Arduino transmits data through a C++ backend to a C++ frontend.

 Military-grade aspirations within consumer hardware constraints.